 One of the most important tips to take care of a six-month-old baby is to maintain a healthy diet.
 By six months, your baby is all set for solid foods because by this age, not only have his body’s nutritional demands increased, but his developing digestive system is ready for solid foods too.
 Also, your breast milk may not be enough to fulfil his iron requirements, which is very important for your baby’s growth, and thus feeding fortified cereals will be a good idea.
 You can also give him pureed fruits.
 However, let milk be the main source of nutrition for him.
 You can continue to breastfeed or formula-feed him until he turns one year of age or longer.
 But it will be a good idea to start giving fluids in a sipper cup to your baby once in a while.

 2. Create a Sleep Schedule

 Sleep is very important for the healthy growth of your baby.
 Make sure he takes two to three naps in a day and sleeps for almost 10 hours at night.
 It is recommended that you follow a sleep schedule for your baby and try to put him to bed almost at the same time every day.
 Ensure there are no distractions in the room, and you create a calm and peaceful environment for him.
 Babies at this age become quite aware of their surroundings and may get easily distracted.

-3. Your Baby’s Developmental Milestones
+3. Help Promote Your Baby’s Development

 It is advisable to go for a combined vaccine in comparison to single shots.
-Your baby may feel irritable and cranky after the vaccination or in some cases may even run a fever.
+Or, you may even spread the doses over the weeks with your paediatrician’s guidance.
+Your baby may feel irritable and cranky after the vaccination, or in some cases, may even run a fever.
 The injection may cause swelling or redness.
 You may give cold compressions to ease pain and discomfort.

 Here, we have discussed some common care tips that will help you to take care of your six-month-old baby.
 However, seek your doctor’s advice in case you feel your baby is lagging behind in achieving developmental milestones.